fraser-lab/fraser-lab.github.io/_members/lee_s.md

 orcid: "0000-0002-7175-7487"
 description: "Sonya graduated from Williams College with a degree in Chemistry.
 As an undergraduate, she studied antibiotic resistance mutations in beta-lactamase under [Dr. Kathryn Hart](https://sites.williams.edu/kmh8/).

+In the Fraser lab, Sonya will be studying antibiotic resistance mechanisms.

 Outside of the lab, she likes to listen to podcasts and stare into space."
 ---